atomisthq/docs/docs/automations/commands.md

  When you deploy your client, supplying it with an authorized token[LINK] will give it access to everyone's tokens.
  -->

-The only other Secret currently available is `Secrets.OrgToken`.
-Currently in custom automations, that will be the GitHub token provided in configuration [LINK].
+The only other Secret currently available is `Secrets.OrgToken`, the authorization supplied when someone enrolled an organization with "@atomist enroll org".

+Currently in custom automations, both of these will be populated by the GitHub token supplied in the automation client's configuration.
+Your token will need to already have all the scopes your automations need.

 <!-- not implemented: This provides the token collected when a GitHub organization was linked to the team.
 Typically this belongs to the user who enrolled Atomist in your Slack team.